SINTEF/dlite/doc/storage_plugins.md

 Working with storages from C and Fortran
 ----------------------------------------
 The C API for storages is documented in the [C reference manual].
-Conceptually it is similar to the Python interface, except that everything are implemented as functions.
+Conceptually it is similar to the Python interface, except that everything is implemented as functions.
 For an example, see [ex1].

 The Fortran interface relies heavily on code generation.